 Marketing campaigns, new retail solutions and maybe even brick-and-mortar stores pop up, and next thing you know there’s a new and much stronger competitor next door.
 This is the worst that can happen.
-Watching competitor’s annual reports is for from enough.
-You need real time data to be there first!
+Watching competitor’s annual reports is far from enough.
+You need real-time data to be there first!

 1. Reductions in selling space

 Retail stores that close off selling space abruptly are often signaling a crisis in lost productivity.
 If a competing department store suddenly shutters its upper or lower floors, and no major renovation is going on, it’s time to increase your marketing efforts and catch their customers.

 Stores that begin to exhibit chronic stock outages, either empty shelves or lack of continuity in colors and sizes of ongoing merchandise, are often signaling a liquidity problem.
 A mass merchant, big box specialist or grocery chain that can’t adequately stock its shelves is sliding down a slippery slope that can be hard to escape.
 Show their clients that your retail chain offers a wider choice and better service.

 This can foretell a retail business that is beginning to lose its way.
 A healthy retailer finds ways to make difficult merchandise categories viable rather than eliminate them.
 The decision most department stores made in the 1990s to trim consumer electronics and housewares in favor of apparel and accessories — because those categories didn’t have enough margin or exhibit enough turnover — was a bad decision that is now coming home to roost.